-All staff will also, as part of our induction, be issued with information that includes our Child Protection and Safeguarding Policy, key designated staff, Staff Code of Conduct, Part 1 of KCSIE (September 2023), Key external contacts, What to do if a Child discloses Abuse, and Recording concerns.
+All staff will also, as part of our induction, be issued with information in relation to our Child Protection and Safeguarding Policy, key designated staff, Staff Code of Conduct, Part 1 of KCSIE (September 2021), Key contacts, What to do if a Child discloses Abuse, and Recording concerns.

 All staff need to understand the unique risks associated with online safety and be confident they have the skills to keep children safe whilst they are online in school.
-Regular training and briefings are held within school and all the school community are expected to attend these.